limproda/Frontend-Apps-and-Projects/README.md

-# MY COLLECTION OF HTML, CSS AND JS PROJECTS
+# MY COLLECTION OF HTML, CSS AND JS APPS & PROJECTS

-In this repository, you'll discover a diverse collection of FrontEnd Projects using HTML, CSS AND JS.
+In this repository, you will discover a diverse collection of FrontEnd Projects using HTML, CSS AND JS.
 Any other technology may be used, check information of each case to make sure.

 ## Things TO-DO App